MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/developer/cmdlet/how-to-invoke-a-pscmdlet-from-within-a-pscmdlet.md

 ## Example

-In this example, the new `Get-ClipboardReverse` cmdlet derived from the PSCmdlet class.
+In this example, the new `Get-ClipboardReverse` cmdlet is derived from the PSCmdlet class.
 To call another cmdlet from within this class you must build a PowerShell pipeline with the command and parameters you want to execute, then invoke the pipeline.